-The income tax system in Hong Kong has 5 different tax brackets.
+The income tax system in Hong Kong has five different tax brackets.
 For more details, check out our detail section.

 Hong Kong Income Tax Brackets and Other Information

 Additionally, the government directly owns much of the city’s land, and leases sites out to private developers very slowly in a tightly controlled fashion.
-By perpetually limiting the supply of land amidst unwavering demand, land values and real estate property values are kept high and ever increasing.
+By perpetually limiting the supply of land amidst unwavering demand and maintaining high undisclosed reserve prices, land values and real estate property values are kept high and ever increasing.
 So high, in fact, that Hong Kong often ranks as having the most expensive real estate in the world.

 In Hong Kong, income tax is not all treated equally.
 There are three main categories of income and each are taxed differently.
 Business or trading profits are taxed under profits tax, income from employment, office, or pension is taxed under salaries tax, and rental income from immovable property is taxed under property tax.
 The focus of our calculator is on normal salaries tax from normal employment.